 As a job seeker, finding a specialised recruitment web site is relatively easy.
 You can search using the name of your profession, or check with one of your industry’s trade or professional organisations.
 Many of these groups maintain their own postings of job openings and if not they likely can refer you to an appropriate online recruitment site.

 Also, most online recruitment agencies have their Job search split by category; making it relatively easy for the job seeker to browse specialised sections.
-Online recruitment has proved particularly successful for IT and web site programming; technical jobs (or jobs that require a definable skill-set); contract work; temporary recruitment; graduates and senior positions.
+Online recruitment has proved particularly successful for IT and web site programming; technical jobs (or IT jobs that require a definable skill-set); contract work; temporary recruitment; graduates and senior positions.

 All university graduates have internet access through their institutions and, most final-year students seek employment via the internet.
 However, for very senior placements, face-to-face contact clearly remains an essential part of the recruitment process.